Comment éviter le stress pendant les fêtes de fin d'année ?

 Say no when you need to

-"Slow things down and pause before saying yes to things.
-Don't respond right away, but sleep on it and reflect if this is something you would like to do or feel under pressure to commit to," says Evans.
+Evans recommends to slow things down and pause before saying yes to things.
+Don't respond right away, but sleep on it and reflect if this is something you would like to do or feel under pressure to commit to.

 Obtenir de l'aide